 - Additional confectioners' sugar, optional

-- In a large saucepan, bring water and butter to a boil over medium heat.
-Add flour and salt; stir until a smooth ball forms.
+- In a saucepan over medium heat, bring water and butter to a boil.
+Add flour and salt all at once; stir until a smooth ball forms.
 Remove from the heat; let stand for 5 minutes.
 Add the eggs, one at a time, beating well after each addition. continue beating until mixture is smooth and shiny.

-- Drop by rounded teaspoonfuls 2-in. apart onto greased baking sheets.
+- Drop by rounded teaspoonfuls 2-in. apart (see photo 1) onto greased baking sheets.
 (You will need about 62 puffs to make the tree.)
 Use a moistened finger to smooth any peaks.

 - Bake at 400° for 30-35 minutes or until golden brown.
 Transfer to wire racks to cool.

-- For filling, in a large bowl, beat cream until soft peaks form.
-Gradually beat in sugar and rum extract if desired until stiff peaks form.
+- For filling, beat cream in a mixing bowl until soft peaks form.
+Gradually beat in sugar and rum extract if desired until almost stiff.

-- Insert round tip #7 into a pastry or resealable plastic bag; fill with the whipped cream.
+- Insert round tip #7 into a pastry or plastic bag; fill with the whipped cream.
 With a sharp knife, cut a small slit in the side of each puff.
-Insert pastry tip into slits; fill each puff with whipped cream.
+Insert pastry tip into slits; fill each puff with whipped cream (see photo 2).
 Refrigerate for up to 2 hours.

 - For icing, combine confectioners' sugar and enough cream to achieve desired consistency.
 Stir in food coloring if desired.